Koko Isle

 No analysis available

 Marina views are ubiquitous in the remarks and strongly supported by the historical MLS data.
-Dozens of phrases reference "marina-front," "unobstructed Marina views," "marina waterfront," and direct marina exposure, indicating this is a core feature of the building.
-The consistency across many listings and agents makes this near-certain.
+Dozens of listings reference "marina-front," "marina views," "unobstructed Marina views," and direct access to the Hawaii Kai Marina, making this a very high-confidence building feature.

 A minority of listings explicitly mention 'sunrises', 'morning sun', or 'preferred side receives gentle morning sun', matching MLS indications.
 These direct statements suggest some units have eastern exposure or sunrise views, though this is not as ubiquitous as marina references.